aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/01-security-risk-mitigation.md

 - Time or oracle manipulation attacks
 - Integer overflow & underflow

-that might be carelessly or intentionally caused, a malicious plugins can hide **backdoors** in its code or request **elevated permissions** in the installation, upgrade, or uninstallation process to the attacker.
+that might be carelessly or intentionally caused, a malicious plugin can hide **backdoors** in its code or request **elevated permissions** in the installation, upgrade, or uninstallation process to the attacker.

 #### Backdoors